oasis-tcs/openc2-ap-er/oc2edr.md

 Extensions to the Language Specification are defined in accordance with [[OpenC2-Lang-v1.0]](#openc2-lang-v10), Section 3.1.5, where:

-1. The unique name of the EDR schema is `oasis-open.org/openc2/v1.0/ap-edr`
+1. The unique name of the ER schema is `oasis-open.org/openc2/v1.0/ap-er`
-2. The namespace identifier (nsid) referring to the EDR schema is:  `edr`
+2. The namespace identifier (nsid) referring to the ER schema is:  `er`
 3. The definitions and conformance requirements for these types are contained in this document

 ## 2.1 OpenC2 Command Components
 The components of an OpenC2 Command include Actions, Targets, Actuators and associated Arguments and Specifiers.
-Appropriate aggregation of the components will define a Command-body that is meaningful in the context of an EDR.
+Appropriate aggregation of the components will define a Command-body that is meaningful in the context of an ER.

 This specification identifies the applicable components of an OpenC2 Command.
 The components of an OpenC2 Command include:

-* Action:  A subset of the Actions defined in the OpenC2 Language Specification that are meaningful in the context of an EDR.
+* Action:  A subset of the Actions defined in the OpenC2 Language Specification that are meaningful in the context of an ER.
     * This profile SHALL NOT define Actions that are external to Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10)
-    * This profile MAY augment the definition of the Actions in the context of an EDR
+    * This profile MAY augment the definition of the Actions in the context of an ER
     * This profile SHALL NOT define Actions in a manner that is inconsistent with version 1.0 of the OpenC2 Language Specification
-* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of EDR and three Targets (and their associated Specifiers) that are defined in this specification
+* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of ER and three Targets (and their associated Specifiers) that are defined in this specification
 * Arguments:  A subset of the Arguments defined in the Language Specification and a set of Arguments defined in this specification
-* Actuator:  A set of specifiers defined in this specification that are meaningful in the context of EDR
+* Actuator:  A set of specifiers defined in this specification that are meaningful in the context of ER

 ### 2.1.1 Actions
 Table 2.1.1-1 presents the OpenC2 Actions defined in Version 1.0 of the Language Specification which are meaningful in the context of an ER Actuator.
 The combinations of Action/Target pairs that are valid for Endpoint Response purposes are presented in [Section 2.3](#23-openc2-commands).